paul-hammant/tbd/exampleSite/content/roadmap/index.md

 title = "Roadmap"
 +++

 Quo vadis?
-The port of the original [Material theme](https://github.com/squidfunk/mkdocs-material) has replicated nearly all features.
+The port of the original [Material theme](https://github.com/squidfunk/mkdocs-material) has replicated nearly all of it's features.
 A few are still missing but I've good news: the Hugo community is actively developing on a native integration.
-Maybe with the next release of Hugo we could abandon this list.
+Maybe with the next release of Hugo we can abandon this list.
 Stay tuned.

 ## Localization

 Currently, it is possible to collect all strings in a single place for easy customization.
 However, this only enables you to define all strings in a single language.
 This approach is quite limiting in terms of localization support.
 Therefore, I decided to wait for a native integration.
-This way we can avoid a second setup of all strings.
+This way we can avoid a second setup of all strings in your website.

-Have an eye on [#1734](https://github.com/spf13/hugo/issues/1734).
+Keep an eye on [#1734](https://github.com/spf13/hugo/issues/1734).

 ## Search